ibizaman/selfhostblocks/README.md

 - VPN
 - ZFS

-Those blocks can be used outside of Self Host Blocks too.
+Those blocks can be used with services not provided by SelfHostBlocks.

 Some blocks do not have an entry yet in the manual.
 To know options for those, the only way for now